Skip to main content

 imp_lsc(self, gamma, sigma, w, dz)

-Calculates the longitudinal space charge impedance based on the beam's energy (gamma), transverse beam size (sigma), frequency (w), and step size (dz).
+Computes the longitudinal space charge impedance for a Gaussian-like distribution using beam energy gamma, transverse size sigma, frequency w, and step size dz.

 imp_step_lsc(self, gamma, rb, w, dz)